Nervosys/Botnix/pkgs/development/libraries/qt-5/README.md

 1. Change the version number in the `$major/fetch.sh`.
 2. Run `./maintainers/scripts/fetch-kde-qt.sh pkgs/development/libraries/qt-5/$major`
-   from the top of the Nixpkgs tree.
+   from the top of the Botpkgs tree.

 See below if it is necessary to update any patches.